PRIrvin/JSON-RPC/README.md

-# JSONrpc
+# JSON-RPC
-JSONrpc is a LabVIEW library for generating and parsing [JSON-RPC](https://www.jsonrpc.org/) messages.
+JSON-RPC is a LabVIEW library for generating and parsing [JSON-RPC](https://www.jsonrpc.org/) messages.
 Initially developed for use by [Instrument Framework](https://github.com/levylabpitt/Instrument-Framework)

 ## Getting Started
-- JSONrpc is developed and packaged in LabVIEW 2019
+- JSON-RPC is developed and packaged in LabVIEW 2019
 - Download and install using the VI Package Manager as described [here](https://levylabpitt.github.io/)

 ## Usage